 - Outstanding professors and researchers: You must demonstrate international recognition for your outstanding achievements in a particular academic field.
-You must have at least 3 years experience in teaching or research in that academic area.
+You must have at least 3 years of experience in teaching or research in that academic area.
 You must be entering the United States in order to pursue tenure or tenure track teaching or comparable research position at a university or other institution of higher education.
 You must include documentation of at least two listed below** and an offer of employment from the prospective U.S. employer.

 - Multinational manager or executive: You must have been employed outside the United States in the 3 years preceding the petition for at least 1 year by a firm or corporation and you must be seeking to enter the United States to continue service to that firm or organization.
 Your employment must have been outside the United States in a managerial or executive capacity and with the same employer, an affiliate, or a subsidiary of the employer.
 Your petitioning employer must be a U.S. employer.
 Your employer must have been doing business for at least 1 year, as an affiliate, a subsidiary, or as the same corporation or other legal entity that employed you abroad.

 * Criteria for Demonstrating Extraordinary Ability